wr0ng/borderlands-tools/README.md

 ### Rakarrack default preset

-Rakarrack lets you save presets easily.
+~~Rakarrack lets you save presets easily.
 BorderlandsLauncher automatically loads the preset named `default.rkr` in the `rak_presets` directory on launch.

-If you want to change the default preset, simply overwrite this file with another.
+If you want to change the default preset, simply overwrite this file with another.~~

+I have not been able to get Rakarrack to load presets from the commandline in a predictable fashion.
+Instead, Rakarrack seems to always just load the preset bank and individual preset that you had open last time you closed it.

+This leaves you with a few options for controlling its default preset.
+First, you could switch to the Rakarrack window and dial in new settings every time.
+Second, you could work with the factory preset bank and save new presets there.
+Third - which seems preferable - you could make a new bank for working with Borderlands.

+I have provided a bank in the `rak_presets` directory for just this purpose.
+To make Rakarrack load it by default, go into its preferences like so:

+    Settings menu
+      > Preferences
+        > Bank
+          > Bank Filename
+            > Browse
+              # ~/bin/borderlands-tools/rak_presets/bank.rkrb

+Then you can save all your own presets to this bank.
+Of course you can also keep it somewhere else, but you may need to go through Rakarrack's interface to initially save the bank somewhere.

 ## Add a keyboard shortcut to display Borderlands keybindings